HQarroum/scoped-injector/README.md

  - [scope-global](#using-the-global-namespace)
  - [require-interpolation](#interpolate-require-paths)

- > The injector will **always** use the `scope-local` strategy as it is the safest solution.
+ > The injector will **always** use the `scope-local` strategy, as it is the safest solution.

-You can pass options by specifying an `options` object to the injector in the project description at initialization time.
-Considering the previous example, you might want to use the `scope-global` strategy by doing the following :
+You can pass additional options by specifying an `options` object to the injector in the project description at initialization time.
+Considering the previous example, you can use the `scope-global` strategy by specifying the following project description :

 ```javascript
 module.exports = {